AdobeDocs/adobeio-console/projects-template.md

 When the "Include Runtime with each workspace" checkbox is checked, each workspace that is created is automatically provisioned with a unique Runtime namespace allowing each developer to work within their own Runtime environment.

-> **Note:** Most use cases require the use of Runtime, therefore the checkbox is checked by default.
+**Note:** Most use cases require the use of Runtime, therefore the checkbox is checked by default.

-Notes on including Runtime in workspaces:
+Additional notes on including Runtime in workspaces:
   * If you deselect the checkbox and do not opt for automatic inclusion of Runtime, you can enable it later.
 The downside is that you will need to enable it manually for each individual workspace.
 You cannot auto-add Runtime to all workspaces after the initial set up is complete.
   * You cannot remove Runtime from workspaces once enabled nor can you delete a workspace containing a Runtime namespace.
   * You cannot delete a project once Runtime has been enabled.
 You must create a new project without Runtime.